shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 ![Mainnet Global keyspace in review](/img/an_db_global_keysp_inreview.png)

 The status will change to **Approved** once verification is complete.
 You can integrate your application with the Auth SDK but do not deploy it until the verification is complete.
-Otherwise, users that login before verification is complete may see different wallet addresses after the process is complete.
+Otherwise, users that log in before verification is complete may see different wallet addresses after the process is complete.

 ![Mainnet Global keyspace approved](/img/an_db_global_keysp_approved.png)